AI answer sources are pages, domains, and materials that AI models can use when generating answers to users’ questions.

 You can:

-improve the content on your own site
+improve the content on your own website

 expand category pages